Lekshmi-Chandrababu/Lekshmi-Chandrababu/README.md

 ## Hi, I'm Lekshmi Chandrababu👋
 🎓 Final Year MCA Student | 9.25 CGPA
 🌱 New to the tech industry, building strong programming fundamentals
-🐍 Currently learning Python from basics to problem-solving
+🐍 Currently learning things from basics to problem-solving
 📘 Interested in Machine Learning, Research, and AI (long-term)

 💡 I believe in consistency, clarity, and learning deeply rather than rushing.